lsst-dm/dmtn-010/notes/documentation.md

 All coordinates are double-precision: do we need long doubles for anything?

 Angles in radians: is there a way to handle that smoothly if we use astropy Units?

+### Working with AST

+ * Documentation of pyast is not helpful.
+At all.
+ * Returns RA/Dec in radians, not normalized to RA>0.
+  * frameset.norm() can normalize the above, but won't work on the output of frameset.tran()!

+## GWCS (working paper for ASP presentation)

+Developed for JWST requirements, but for general use.

+Persists via ASDF.

+Transformation combinations are built using astropy.modeling.
+Can chain (sequential: | operator), join (independent inputs: & operator), added/multiplied/devided/etc. (standard python operators).

+Transforms can be manipulated after WCS initialization.

+coordinate frames via astropy.coordinates/units.

+Can access intermediate frames.

+non-pixel coordinates (time/spectral order/temperature) are allowed

+WCS object persisted as FITS extension encoded as ASDF (YAML/JSON plus binary blobs).

+### Working with GWCS

+ * It's a bit cumbersome to open a FITS file with a simple WCS and produce a gwcs object with that as part of the mapping.
+ * The way to create a model consisting of a chain of things (2d polynomials in x and Y) is nice (astropy.modeling using &|+ etc).
+ * Returns RA/Dec in degrees, normalized to RA>0.

+ * Some interesting questions about how stable/convergent/optimized astropy.modeling really is during the workshop.
+If we were to use it for fitting, this is a critical point.